 Within the Department of Education is the Georgia Parent Infant Network for Educational Services (PINES) and Georgia Hands & VoicesTM Guide By Your SideTM (GBYS) program.
-Georgia PINES is a free, statewide, home intervention program available to families of children birth to five years who have hearing or vision impairments.
+Georgia PINES is a free, statewide, home intervention program available to families of children birth to five years who have hearing loss or vision loss.

 Georgia PINES mission is to support, educate, and empower families of young children with sensory loss to positively impact their quality of life through collaborative efforts in natural environments.
 Georgia PINES provides weekly home visits to train the family using the SKI-HI, INSITE, VIISA, or Deaf Mentor Model depending on the child and family.
-Georgia PINES offers services to all families of children with permanent hearing loss, regardless of degree or laterality.
+Georgia PINES offers services to all families of children with permanent hearing loss.
+For more information on Georgia Pines, please visit their webpage: http://gapines.us/.

 GBYS is a family support program that provides support and resources in an unbiased manner to families with children who are deaf or hard of hearing (DHH).
 GBYS has specially trained parents of children with deafness or hearing loss who work as "guides" directly with families who have just learned their child cannot hear, or who have older children and are in need of the unique support that comes from someone else who has walked this path him/herself and can share from direct experience and wisdom.
 This is a free program for all families in Georgia with a DHH child and is supported by the Georgia Department of Education.
-Requests for a Parent Guide may be obtained through an electronic form on the Georgia Hands & Voices website (gahandsandvoices.org) by parent self-referral, by a service provider with parent consent, and is offered to all families after an initial diagnosis of hearing loss in confirmed following newborn hearing screening.
+Requests for a Parent Guide may be obtained through an electronic form on the Georgia Hands & Voices website (gahandsandvoices. org) by parent self referral, or a service provider, with parent consent.
+GBYS services are offered to all families with a child who has received a diagnosis of hearing loss.